Skip to main content

 Both vocational education and training, as well as adult education and training are the joint responsibility of the MECI and the Ministry of Labour, Solidarity and Social Security (Ministério do Trabalho, Solidariedade e Segurança Social – MTSSS).
 The duties of these ministries are undertaken by departments that are part of direct state administration, indirect state administration bodies, advisory bodies, and other organisations and entities within state-owned enterprises.

-The school network is organised into school clusters and non-clustered schools, which have with their own administration and management bodies.
+The public school network is organised into school clusters and non-clustered schools, which have with their own administration and management bodies.
 They are made up of pre-school establishments, plus one or more teaching levels and cycles that share a common pedagogical project.

 Higher education institutions enjoy statutory, scientific, pedagogical, cultural, administrative, financial, patrimonial and disciplinary autonomy (Law No 62/2007, 10 September).